-In this article, we will explore top 30 iron rich foods for vegans and vegetarians .
+In this article, we will explore the top 30 iron rich foods for vegans and vegetarians .
 We will also discuss how much Iron you need per day as a vegan, how to increase iron absorption from plant-based foods and what is Iron Deficiency Anemia, causes and symptoms.
+Stay tuned.

 Iron (Fe) is an essential mineral found in every cell of the body and participates in a wide variety of metabolic processes.
 It is primarily involved in the transfer of oxygen from the lungs to tissues by red blood cell hemoglobin.